kryptokrona/kryptokrona-docs/docs/guides/mining/Cloud-Mining.md

-TRTL-Stak will save your configuration in `config.txt`  in the same directory from which it was first run.
+XMR-Stak will save your configuration in `config.txt`  in the same directory from which it was first run.
 Your configuration for pools(algorithm to mine, address, port etc) will be saved in `pools.txt` The configuration of the device it mines(CPU/AMD/NVIDIA) will be saved in `cpu.txt`, `amd.txt` or `nvidia.txt`, respectively.

-Run TRTL-Stak again from the same directory to reuse the configuration.
+Run XMR-Stak again from the same directory to reuse the configuration.